 If you’re a business owner seeking to grab your customer’s attention, the use of negative space gives your logo an eye-catching, provocative edge.

 We just emailed the Brand Identity Guide to you.

 You can probably see a trend in the trends: Simplicity and clarity are key components to any successful logo.

 And of course, logos have become more important than ever.
 According to Fortune:

 A logo isn’t just a name or an icon or other visual signature on company letterhead or a billboard or other promotional venue anymore.
 Take that device out of your pocket or bag and swipe through the screens, as you probably do many times a day anyway.
 You now carry dozens of brand icons wherever you go.
 “People are literally, physically interacting with those symbols in a way that they never did,” says Michael Bierut, partner in the prominent design firm Pentagram.

 A great logo walks the line between timelessness and trendiness: designing a logo that is both can be a challenge.
 A logo that’s unique, attractive, adeptly communicates your brand values requires an understanding of the current design trends, like the ones listed here.

 Look for a designer who can tailor these trends to suit your business’s unique image and personality.
-Need help?
-Look no further than crowdSPRING, where hundreds of thousands of designers have helped tens of thousands of the world’s best entrepreneurs and small businesses with branding.

 Design Done Better